< AllMoto's Motorcycle Investor mag

 Moto Guzzi Daytona 1000

-Much of the thinking in the race-winning bikes had transferred across, minus some of the more exotic materials, such as the extensive use of magnesium.
+Much of the thinking in the race bikes had transferred across, minus some of the more exotic materials, such as the extensive use of magnesium.
 The frame was new, as was the parallelogram shaft drive.

 The real centerpiece was the powerplant.
 Called an overhead cam design by the factory, it was strictly speaking a high cam design using short pushrods to operate the rockers.
 The top end was driven by a relatively complex set of belts and gears and was fed by fuel injection.